 In assessing various legislative proposals to improve the economic environment in Central America, we need to be cognizant of the unique position of the United States.
-As the major economic power of the hemisphere, we are expected-and expect of ourselves-to exercise leadership in developing policies to promote the stability before the debt crisis intensified in the early 1980s.
+As the major economic power of the hemisphere, we are expected-and expect of ourselves-to exercise leadership in developing policies to promote the stability of the region.